Anna Sewell: Adult life

-In 1836, Sewell's father took a job in Brighton, in the hope that the climate there would help to cure her.
+In 1836, Sewell's father took a job in Brighton, in the hope that the climate there would help cure her.
 At about the same time, both Sewell and her mother left the Society of Friends to join the Church of England, though both remained active in evangelical circles.
-Her mother expressed her religious faith most noticeably by authoring a series of evangelical children's books, which Sewell helped to edit, though all the Sewells, and Mary Sewell's family, the Wrights, engaged in many other good works.
+Her mother expressed her religious faith most noticeably by writing a series of evangelical children's books, which Sewell helped to edit, though all the Sewells, and Mary Sewell's family, the Wrights, engaged in many other good works.
 Sewell assisted her mother, for example, to establish a working men's club, and worked with her on temperance and abolitionist campaigns.

 In 1845, the family moved to Lancing, and Sewell's health began to deteriorate.
-She traveled to Europe the following year to seek treatment.
+She travelled to Europe the following year to seek treatment.
 On her return, the family continued to relocate – to Abson near Wick in 1858 and to Bath in 1864.

-In 1866, Philip's wife died, leaving him with seven young children to care for, and the following year the Sewells moved to Old Catton, a village outside the city of Norwich in Norfolk, to support him.
+In 1866, Sewell's brother Philip's wife died, leaving him with seven young children to care for, and the following year the Sewells moved to Old Catton, a village outside the city of Norwich in Norfolk, to support him.

 Black Beauty

 While living in Old Catton, Sewell wrote the manuscript of Black Beauty – in the period between 1871 and 1877.
 During this time her health was declining; she was often so weak that she was confined to her bed.
 Writing was a challenge.
 She dictated the text to her mother and from 1876 began to write on slips of paper which her mother then transcribed.

-The book is considered to be one of the first English novels to be written from the perspective of a non-human animal, in this case a horse.
-Although it is now considered a children's classic, Sewell originally wrote it for those who worked with horses.
+The book is considered to be one of the first English novels to be written from the perspective of an animal, in this case a horse.
+Although it is considered a children's classic, Sewell originally wrote it for those who worked with horses.
 She said "a special aim was to induce kindness, sympathy, and an understanding treatment of horses".
 In many respects the book can be read as a guide to horse husbandry, stable management and humane training practices for colts.
 It is considered to have had an effect on reducing cruelty to horses; for example, the use of bearing reins, which are particularly painful for a horse, was one of the practices highlighted in the novel.
 In the years after the book's publication, they eventually fell out of favour.

 Sewell sold the novel to Norwich publisher Jarrolds on 24 November 1877, when she was 57 years old.
 She received a single payment of £40 (£3,456 or US$4,630 in 2017) and the book was published the same year.